A business rule task is used to model the evaluation of a business rule; for example, a decision modeled in Decision Model and Notation (DMN).

 Use task headers to pass static parameters to the job worker (e.g. the key of the decision to evaluate).

-A business rule task with a custom header:
+A business rule task with a job worker implementation and a custom header:

 <bpmn:businessRuleTask id="calculate-risk" name="Calculate risk">